csepulveda/csepulveda_io/blog/content/init_eks_cluster.md

   }
 }
 ```
-The instalation of the controller will be done using HELM, and we have to pass some few arguments.
+The installation of the controller will be done using HELM, and we have to pass a few arguments.
-* autoDiscovery.clusterName to enaable the autodiscovery of the resources that must be modified to apply the scale of services (the tags defined in the eks.tf file)
+* autoDiscovery.clusterName:  To enable the autodiscovery of the resources that must be modified to apply the scale of services (the tags defined in the eks.tf file)
-* awsRegion thje region name where our kluster will run
+* awsRegion: The region name where our cluster will run
-* rbac.serviceAccount.name. this is very important because will define with role must be attached to the serviceAccount used by the controller and grant access to the [resources](https://raw.githubusercontent.com/csepulveda/aws_base_setup/41e3f622c9a55b4117dc33e1d65d83c229ac525a/iam-policies/autoscaler.json)
+* rbac.serviceAccount.name: This is very important because will define with role must be attached to the serviceAccount used by the controller and grant access to the [resources](https://raw.githubusercontent.com/csepulveda/aws_base_setup/41e3f622c9a55b4117dc33e1d65d83c229ac525a/iam-policies/autoscaler.json)

-Now when we upload this files, and run out Pull Request as i alredy describe [here](/Initial-Setup-of-Terraform-and-GitHub-Actions.htm) we are going to have configurated our eks cluster with autoscaling.
+Now, when we upload these files and run out a Pull Request as I already describe [here](/Initial-Setup-of-Terraform-and-GitHub-Actions.htm), we will have configurated our EKS cluster with auto-scaling.

-## After apply the resources
+## After applying the resources
-We have to check if our cluster is doing the autoscaling correctly, to check that we have to first check the logs from out autoscaling pods:
+We have to check if our cluster is doing the autoscaling correctly.
+To check that, we have to first check the logs from our autoscaling pods:

-first we need to create out kube config, as show out terraform output, for my case:
+First, we need to create out Kube config, as shown out terraform output, for my case:
 ```
 aws eks --region us-west-2 update-kubeconfig --name cluster1